Invisible waveguides on metal plates for plasmonic analogues of electromagnetic wormholes: Description of toroidal handlebodies on metal plates

-In this letter, we introduce two types of plasmonic wormholes.
-We start by describing the mathematical construction of a magnetic wormhole, which involves an invisible handlebody and two holes on a metal plate.
+In this article, we introduce two types of plasmonic analogues of electromagnetic wormholes.
+We start by describing the mathematical construction of a magnetic SPP analogue to electromagnetic wormhole, which involves an electromagnetic toroidal cloak thereafter called handlebody and two holes on a metal plate.
 Such a wormhole can be implemented for electromagnetic fields by deriving the required tensors of permittivity and permeability for a toroidal region of $\R^3$ (the invisible tunnel) connecting two regions of a metal surface, using the tools of transformational plasmonics.

-The main ingredients of our wormhole construction are as follows: We start by making two identical holes in a metal plate, for instance two discs $D_1$ and $D_2$ separated by some positive distance on a plane.
+The main ingredients of our wormhole construction are as follows: We start by making two identical holes in a metal plate (see Fig.\ref{fig1-2}(a)), for instance two discs $D_1$ and $D_2$ separated by some positive distance on a plane.
 We denote by $M$ the region so obtained: $M=\R^2\setminus (D_1 \cup D_2)$.
 Topologically, $M$ is a two-dimensional manifold with boundary, the boundary of $M$ being $\partial M=\partial D_1\cup\partial D_2$.
 We note that $\partial M$ is the disjoint union of two discs on the plane.

-The second component of the wormhole $W$ is a curved toroidal cylinder, $T= \partial M \times [0;L]$, where $L$ denotes the arc-length which connects points of circle $\partial D_1$ to points of circle $\partial D_2$.
+The second component of the SPP analogue to electromagnetic wormhole $W$ is a curved toroidal cylinder (see Fig.\ref{fig1-2}(b)), $T= \partial M \times [0;L]$, where $L$ denotes the arc-length which connects points of circle $\partial D_1$ to points of circle $\partial D_2$.
 As the boundaries of $M$ and $T$ are topologically the same ($\partial M=\partial T=\partial D_1\cup\partial D_2$), we can glue these boundaries together.
-The resulting domain $W$ no longer lies on the metal surface $\R^2$, but rather has the topology of Euclidian space $\R^3$ with a three-dimensional handle attached, see Fig. 1(a). $W$ is in fact a three-dimensional manifold (without boundary) that is the connected sum of the components $M$ (metal surface with two distant holes) and $T$ (toroidal cylinder).
+The resulting domain $W$ no longer lies on the metal surface $\R^2$, but rather has the topology of Euclidian space $\R^3$ with a three-dimensional handle attached to it, see Fig.\ref{fig1-2}(c).
+W is a two-dimensional space with a special topology which is embedded in the Euclidean physical 3-dimensional space.
+We show in Fig.\ref{fig1-2}(d) a diagrammatic view of streamlines of a planewave incident upon W (the ring-like handlebody is invisible, hence W reflects light like a flat metal surface) and ray trajectory of SSP propagating on W (there is no perturbation of the SPP trajectory induced by the holes and the ring-like handlebody), see Fig.\ref{fig1-2}(e).